Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Evaluation

 \subsection{Inter-node evaluation}

-\paragraph{WG Profiling:} We first demonstrate the effectiveness of overlapping embedding operations with All-to-All communication.
-We profile the persistent WGs' execution timelines for two different configurations and the slice size is set such that each slice is computed by 16 WGs.
+\emph{WG Profiling:} We first demonstrate the effectiveness of overlapping embedding operations with All-to-All communication.
+We profile the persistent WGs' execution timeline for a configuration with batch size = 2048, tables/GPU = 256, and with slice size such that each slice is computed by 16 WGs.
 WGs computing the same slice (cluster of 16) are sorted based on their time to complete embedding pooling operations (earliest first).
 Figure~\ref{fig:wg_profiled} illustrates the execution timelines for the first 32 persistent WGs along with the points in time when non-blocking network transactions were issued.
-Figure~\ref{fig:wg_profiled} also shows the points in time when locally consumed slices are computed (marked as \emph{Local slice completion}) to illustrate the effect of communication-aware scheduling.
-One key observation to note is that some persistent WGs are issuing remote communication, while others are performing the computation, demonstrating our approach achieves fine-grained communication-computation overlap.
-Further, non-blocking network transactions allow the communicating WGs (e.g., WG 15 and 31) to continue performing embedding pooling without being blocked.
+Figure~\ref{fig:wg_profiled} also shows the instances when the locally consumed slices are computed (marked as \emph{Local slice completion}) to illustrate the effect of communication-aware scheduling.
+We can see that some persistent WGs are issuing remote communication while others are performing the computation, demonstrating our approach achieves fine-grained communication-computation overlap.
+Furthermore, asynchronous network transactions allow the communicating WGs (e.g., WG 15 and 31) to continue performing embedding pooling without being blocked.
 Figure~\ref{fig:wg_profiled} shows that the last WGs (WG 15 and WG 31) within each cluster of 16 WGs issues most of the communication.
-The main reason behind this is each persistent WG computes the individual slices iteratively.
-The last completing WG for one slice often stays the last across multiple slices (please recall that only the last completing WG issues the remote non-blocking PUT call).
-Additionally, from the timelines we can see that the remote communication calls are issued before computing the local slices, maximizing the opportunity to hide remote communication.
-The amount of time spent waiting on data differs across WGs because each persistent WG waits for a distinct subset of data.
+This is because each persistent WG iteratively computes individual slices.
+The last completing WG for one slice often stays the last across multiple slices (recall that only the last completing WG issues the remote non-blocking PUT).
+Additionally, we can see that the remote communication calls are issued before computing the local slices, maximizing the opportunity to hide remote communication.
+The time spent waiting on data differs across WGs because each WG waits for a distinct subset of the \emph{sliceRdy} flags.